 This class extensively uses the Canvas learning management system course website.
 As such, regular access to an internet-enabled computer will be required of all students.
-If you are unable to reliably access the internet, please notify your instructor ASAP so appropriate arrangements can be made.
+If you are unable to reliably access the internet, please notify me ASAP so appropriate arrangements can be made.
 All assignments can be found under the "Assignments" tab on the Canvas homepage.
-Assignment instructions will be listed there, as well as their due date and point value.
+Assignment instructions are listed there, as well as their due dates and point values.
 Course readings may be found under the "Pages" tab.
 You can use Canvas to check up on your grades under the "Grades" tab.
-Be sure to routinely check the "Announcements" tab for any changes or updates from your instructor.
+Be sure to routinely check the "Announcements" tab for any changes or updates.